mobxjs/mobx-state-tree/docs/intro/getting-started.md

 [View sample in the playground](https://codesandbox.io/s/x293k4q95o)

-Notice that the `getTodosWhereDoneIs` view can also be used outside of its model, for example it can be used inside views.
+Notice that other views and View components may call `getTodosWhereDoneIs` outside of the store definition.

 ## Going further: References